-- Enroll in or terminate enrollment in a medical plan;
+- Enroll in or terminate enrollment in a medical plan

-- Enroll or remove eligible dependents; or
+- Enroll or remove eligible dependents

-- Change their medical plan.
+- Change their medical plan

-The school employee must submit the change online or return the required enrollment/change form to their SEBB Organization.
+The school employee must submit the change online in SEBB My Account or return the required enrollment/change form to their SEBB Organization.
 All other subscribers must submit the form to the SEBB Program.
 The form must be received no later than the last day of the annual open enrollment.
 The enrollment change will become effective January 1st of the following year.